alonzi/DataWranglingForOpenData/DataErrorPreventionEnhancementandPreparationforDistribution.md

 ## 2.1.3.2 Enhancing Your Data
 ### 2.1.3.2.1 Splitting/Joining Columns
+* Data --> Text to Columnns  (then play around with clicky interface)
 ### 2.1.3.2.2 Joining Tables (not the database definition)
 * using content from one sheet in another sheet
 * it is important to not duplicate data because then you need to update it in multiple places